ddimpfel/data-science-anaconda-ubuntu-dev-container/README.md

 6. Confirm your Conda environment is setup:

    - Run the test.ipynb file to confirm the dependency versions.
+     1. You may need to set the Python kernel, use the Jupyter kernel.
    - Run 'conda env list' to check you are using the correct Conda environment:
      1. Open a new terminal in the container's VSCode window by going to Terminal > New Terminal in the titlebar (this should open bash).
      2. You should see an '\*' next to the en685648 environment.